NicholasTD07/TTTTT/README.md

   Having fun with Django and Django REST framework (check out commits with Emojis 😆 🙌 ❗️❗️❗️ )

+## About Me

+An iOS developer seriously passinate about programming in general, mainly coding in the following languages:

+* Swift
+* Python
+* Ruby
+* Tiny little bit of Bash

+You can ~~worship 🙌 me~~ ping me on [Twitter](https://twitter.com/NicholasTD07). 😆 `(JK abt 🙌)`

 ## WHY T?

-My last name starts with `T` and it's the most common name I use for something/anything I don't know how to name properly, yet.
+My last name starts with `T` and it's the most common character I use for naming something/anything I don't know how to name properly, yet.

 > SHOW ME THE CODE